nicklaswerge/nicklaswerge.github.io/_pages/cv.md

 * Reviewer, Expert Systems with Applications, 2021-

 ## Teaching assistance
-* Introduction to Numerical Analysis (NumIntro), University of Copenhagen, 2015/2016
+* Introduction to Numerical Analysis, University of Copenhagen, 2015/2016
-* Probability Theory and Statistics (SS), University of Copenhagen, 2015/2016
+* Probability Theory and Statistics, University of Copenhagen, 2015/2016

 ## Talks and presentations
 * Talk at [DeLTA Lab](https://sites.google.com/diku.edu/delta) "Denmark Learning Theory and Applications, 2021